 One popular upgrade is switching over from an HDD to an SSD.
+Some even add these to JBOD enclosures.
 An SSD allows for much faster read and write speeds, and truly godlike boot times.
 And with a newer PCIe SSD, you can get even better performance.
 Of course, there are many SSDs on the market, and not all of them are equally well-engineered.
 One way to find a good one is to go with a reliable manufacturer.
 Kingston is one such manufacturer, with a decades-long track record.
 They’re known for building quality SSDs (KC2000), thumb drives (Bolt Duo), RAM and even gaming headsets.

 Today, we’re going to review the Kingston KC2500 NVMe PCIe SSD drive.
 This is the latest and greatest drive in Kingston’s lineup, so we were excited to see what it’s capable of.
 But does it live up to Kingston’s sterling track record for excellence?
 Or is it an unfortunate mark on that record?
 Let’s take a closer look, and see how it performs in the real world!

 What is a PCIe SSD, and What’s Good About It?